 The Birthday Cake arrives in cinemas and on digital from July 16th through Signature Entertainment.

-Like that disappointing but alluring cake in the window, Director Jimmy Giannopoulos’ The Birthday Cake looks promising but is ultimately frustrating.
-Here his star-studded movie is stuffed to the brim with potential and brief moments of brilliance.
-However, these fleeting moments are lost in an ocean of problems.
-The Birthday Cake’s issues stem from a lack of space and time to focus on the back story and characters at the film’s heart.
-Here the narrative arc feels rushed, confusing and full of gaping holes from the first scene to the last, leading to a hollow feeling as the final credits roll.
-In fact, I wondered whether there was another hour of footage lying on a cutting room floor due to an overzealous editor.
+With a star-studded cast, The Birthday Cake is full of potential and does manage brief moments of brilliance.
+However, these fleeting moments are ultimately lost in a buffet of problems.
+The Birthday Cake’s most significant issues stem from a lack of space and time in shaping the back story that makes this film work.
+Here, the narrative too often feels rushed, leaving unforgivable gaping holes, so much so that one wonders whether another hour of footage is lying on a cutting room floor due to an overzealous editor.

+Ewan McGregor’s priest provides random narration in an attempt to connect the dots, feeling like a mere plot device to help the story work.
+At the same time, the rushed prologue featuring Gio as a teenager (David Mazouz) provides little space to explore the origins of Gio’s story.
+But most problematic is Leo’s story, which turns out to be nothing more than a side dish to the disappointing main meal.
 If I am right, and there is an alternative cut of this movie languishing on an editing room floor, I hope to see it one day.
 But, if I am wrong, The Birthday Cake will go down as one of the biggest baking disasters of 2021, with half the ingredients left out.